killerbat00/ADpub/README.md

 This command deploys the application locally and allows you to test using `localhost:8000` as the URL.

 ### Testing ADpub
 ADpub comes with a suite of unittests that ensure it is functioning correctly.
-These tests are in the [test](/tests) directory of the repo.
+These tests are in the [test_app.py](test_app.py) file.

 To run the test suite, execute `python -m unittest`  from the ADpub project directory.